advaitpillai/portfolio/README.md

    - Explored movie genres, identifying the most common genres, analyzing IMDb ratings and earnings by genre, and assessing actor preferences for specific genres.
    - Utilized Python libraries such as Pandas, Matplotlib, Seaborn, and Scipy.

-2. KPMG Data Analytics Consulting Virtual Internship |
-   This virtual internship is designed to help us gain practical insight into the work done at KPMG and is an opportunity to build relevant skills.
+2. KPMG Data Analytics Consulting Virtual Internship | See Certificate This virtual internship is designed to help us gain practical insight into the work done at KPMG and is an opportunity to build relevant skills.
    - **Task 1**
    - Completed a data quality assessment